 Neck and shoulder pain can be caused by injuries or muscle strains.

-For example, whiplash, which most often occurs as the result of a slip, fall, or traffic accident, can cause neck and shoulder pain and stiffness, headaches, and difficulty moving your head.
+For example, whiplash, which most often occurs as the result of a slip, fall, or traffic accident, can cause neck and shoulder pain, headaches, and difficulty moving your head.

 Similarly, several muscles, including the trapezius and rhomboids, are connected to the neck and shoulders.
-If these become strained (through exercise, for example), you may experience pain and stiffness in the neck and shoulders.
+If these become strained (through exercise, for example), you may experience neck and shoulder pain or stiffness.

 Note: Sudden, unexplained neck or shoulder pain can be a sign of a cardiac event.
 In this case, it’s important to seek emergency medical attention.